rako233/Watcher/README.md

 to read ini file instead of a plain text file.
 Unlike incron it can also recursively monitor directories.

 It's written in Python, making it easier to hack.
+Watcher was migrated to Python.

+## Caveats

+The recursive mode allways switches the event create on!

 ## Requirements

-You need Python 2.7 and the [pyinotify](http://github.com/seb-m/pyinotify) library.
+You need Python 3.7 and the [pyinotify](http://github.com/seb-m/pyinotify) library.

 In Ubuntu (and Debian) you can install these with: